COVID-19 Updates (May 8, 2020)

-The Williamson County Election Commission is open for business and following the necessary procedures set forth by the Center for Disease Control (CDC) such as social distancing to protect our staff and visitors.
+The Williamson County Election Commission is maintaining the continuity of office operations in regards to the COVID-19 pandemic.
 With a busy election year, I want to ensure the public that we will make every attempt to be accessible to meet the various deadlines over the next several months.

-There are a few areas in which our citizens may need to conduct business with our office.
-Some of these items can be done online:
+There are a few areas in which our citizens may need to conduct business with our office over the next several weeks.
+Most of these items can be completed online:

 Voter Registration: New Registration or Change of Address

 Individuals who are seeking to register to vote or make a change of address, may do so online at https://govotetn.com/ .

 Beginning Monday, May 11, 2020, and continuing until further notice, in accordance with recommended provisions set forth by County Mayor Rogers Anderson with guidance from Governor Bill Lee, in person office hours have been set as Monday, Tuesday and Thursday between 8:00 a.m. and 4:30 p.m.
 Please call our office for an appointment at (615) 790-5711.

 In accordance with Governor Lee’s “Tennessee Pledge” Guidance, visitors to the County Administrative Complex will be asked not to enter if they have a temperature of over 100.4 or if they answer “yes” to any of the five questions below:

 a.
 Have you been in close contact with a confirmed case of COVID 19?

 b.
 Are you experiencing a cough, shortness of breath, or sore throat?

 c.
 Have you had a fever in the last 48 hours?